Ed Burke Guilty Of Racketeering In Federal Corruption Trial

 Burke’s aide, Peter Andrews, had gone to trial with the former alderman, but he was found not guilty.
 Real estate developer and attorney Charles Cui was also found guilty in the trial.
 Cui is accused of bribing Burke in an effort to get a sign approved for a Northwest Side commercial property he owned.

 Burke joins more than three dozen alderpeople convicted of crimes since the early ’70s, according to the Sun-Times.
+Since 1969, the year Burke took office, 38 City Council members have been convicted.

-Edward M. Burke was around to watch all of them fall.
+Burke was around to watch all of them fall.

 Burke served in the City Council from 1969 until May.
 He had succeeded his father, who served 15 years as alderman of the same Southwest Side ward before dying at age 57.